Afridocs/GLBackend/REST-spec.md

 # Summary

-This is a breif summary of the REST API specification.
+This is a brief summary of the REST API specification.

 ## Public API